thephez/dpp-spec/docs/identity.md

 The identity `publicKeys` array stores information regarding each public key associated with the identity.
 Each identity must have at least one public key.

-**Note:** As of Dash Platform Protocol [version 0.16](https://github.com/dashevo/js-dpp/pull/234), any public key(s) assigned to an identity must be unique (not already used by an identity).
+**Note:** As of Dash Platform Protocol [version 0.16](https://github.com/dashevo/js-dpp/pull/234), any public key(s) assigned to an identity must be unique (not already used by any identity).
 Prior versions checked (at most) the first key only.

 Each item in the `publicKeys` array consists an object containing: